 Yes survival is the goal of organisms, but the derivative of that goal is control.
 In order to survive, you must be able to physically control the matter around you, and the matter that forms you, to retain your organization.

 One thing that greatly determines control, is your ability to perceive and understand, the world around you.

 Hence the reason why humans have so much power.

 The strive for control (power) is deeply ingrained in our very nature.

 Not by instinct, but by simple process, by what we are, by the fact that we are life, An ever advancing anti-entropic force.

-Everyone strives for control, Everyone, even a person who says they do not want control, wants at least enough control over matter, to say those very words.
+Everyone strives for control, Everyone, even a person who says they do not want control, strives for at least enough control over matter, to say those very words.